Kingloc30/Kingloc30/README.md

 - 👋 Hi, I’m Scott
 -  I’m interested in ...
 Software development and AI
 -  I’m currently learning ...
-Html/CSS, Javascript, Kivy, Sockets and serial input in python.
+Kivy, Sockets and serial input in python.
 -  My experience is in ...
    - Python
    - arduinocode